kunjee17/kunjee17.github.io/Snow/_posts/2014-02-06-getting-started-with-functional-web.md

 <blockquote class="twitter-tweet" lang="en"><p><a href="https://twitter.com/kunjee">@kunjee</a> I&#39;m a bit out of touch, used to prefer straight Ring + Compojure, maybe Aleph.
 But that was before both core.async and Pedestal...</p>&mdash; Bodil Stokke (@bodil) <a href="https://twitter.com/bodil/statuses/431086156470833152">February 5, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-For People who is going with F# there are couple of reference reading to getting started.
+For People who is going with F# / scala; there are couple of reference reading for getting started.

 - [F# for fun and profit](http://fsharpforfunandprofit.com/)
 - [Functional Architecture with F#](http://pluralsight.com/training/Courses/TableOfContents/functional-architecture-fsharp)